annymous-reusablity/Scientific-Workflow-Reusability-Challenges/README.md

 **Guideline for replication:**

 Workflow samples are available in WorkflowSample Zip file.
 You can import it in Galaxy using https://usegalaxy.org/ link.
+You need to have an account in this workflow management system to import and analyze it.